Complexation Reactions and Titrations

 - Volumetric flask

-- Preparing solutions of the metal ion and the ligand.
+- Preparing standard solutions of the metal ion and the ligand.

-- Plotting the absorbance data to determine the endpoint of the titration.
+- Monitoring the change in absorbance (using a spectrophotometer) or pH (using a pH meter) to determine the equivalence point of the titration.

 There are two main types of complexation titrations: